 *When dissecting your selected film from “The Hollywood and Film” or “40-Years of Film Story” (choices) (600-800 words) – use the following outline to help you answer key questions about the film you selected.
 There is no particular review-writing-style format required at this particular time; just make sure you’re able to address the sections:

 Part I – Reflections and Interpretations:

 - Describe the story – summary (synopsis).
 Don’t tell everything.
 Offer the highlights and overview only.
 Brevity is key here; capture the synopsis of the film, not each scene.
 Try to keep this to a paragraph.
 That may be tougher than you think.
 Refer to the article on “writing a more concise film summary” for guidance.

 - Don’t forget to mention the inciting incident somewhere in your summary; remember that this launches the story.

 - What approach does the author take –what genre (Comedy, Drama, Action, Family, Animation, Adventure, etc.) – or is it a combination of several?
 Explain why you feel this way?

 - Does the story seek to entertain or is there a deeper meaning (or both)?
-If there is a deeper meaning, what is the message?
+If there is a deeper meaning, what is the life lesson or message?
 Did the story feel complete?

-Why is this story considered worthy of award recognition?
+Why is this story considered worthy of award’s recognition?

 - Did the film follow the Freytag Pyramid Story Structure?
 If not, how was it different?